September 21, 2024

 The state I found him in upset me.
 His head was resting on a brick of clay.
 I bid him peace, and asked if there was anything he needed.
 "Yes," he said, "if you accept my conditions."

 "If God wills," I said to him, "that's what I'll do.
-[TO BE CONTINUED]
+[Continued.]

-From Characteristic of Faultless People by Ibn al-Jawzi
+From Characters of Integrity by Ibn al-Jawzi